jameshume/jehtech/src/html/scrum.md

 * Follows the Agile Manifesto:
     * 4 Values
     * 12 Principles
-* Agile is a framework, scrum is an agile METHODOLOGY
+* Agile is a *framework*, scrum is an agile *METHODOLOGY*.
-* Product owner == business owner, who's responsibility is Optimizing the business value of the work
-* SDT - Built and test the product
-* Scrum master: Process Expert
-	* Verify test cases - benificial?
-Needs to be reviewed by someone, e.g. someone close to requirements.
+* Value-driven life cycle: prioritise work by business value - do most valuable work first.
+    * Provides best return on investment (ROI) possible to stakeholders.
+    * Incremental build and deployment lets stakeholders evolve requirements and check right thing built.
+    * However, could be more risk focused.
-* Empowerment and business buy in
+* Empowerment and business buy in are fundamental success factors.
+* Critisisms of pure scrum:
     * Budget risk - dont have good visibility of everything that needs to be done from the onset.
     * Scope creep - change from time to time, risk of scope creep - difficult for people to focus.
-* Risk - will business accept it.
-* Is is suitable for every project?
+    * Not for every project.
-* Is the output of each sprint deployable?
     * Does not scale well.
         * The output does not have any give - its all or nothing.
         * Or if big design up front needed like construction projects or data center migration project - difficult fit maybe.
+    * Risk - will business accept it.
 * https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing
 * Pillars = TIA:
 	1. Trasparency